The Purple People Eater: Composition

-"The Purple People Eater" tells how a strange creature (described as a "one-eyed, one-horned, flying, purple people eater") descends to Earth because it wants to be in a rock 'n' roll band.
-The premise of the song came from a joke told by the child of a friend of Wooley's; Wooley finished composing it within an hour.
+"The Purple People Eater" tells how a strange creature from outer space (described as a "one-eyed, one-horned, flying, purple people eater") descends to Earth because it wants to be in a rock 'n' roll band.
+Much of the song's humor derives from toying with the listener's expectations.
+The creature is initially described as having "one long horn", suggestive of an anatomical horn, yet the song ends with the creature playing music from the horn, implying that it is acoustic or instrumental.

-The song establishes that the creature eats purple people, but not whether or not it is itself purple:
+Likewise, challenging the listener's assumption that the creature is a purple-colored people-eater, the creature asserts that it eats purple people:

-The creature also declines to eat the narrator, "cause [he's] so tough".
+The creature also declines to eat the narrator "'cause [he's] so tough", a term which can be interpreted either as fierce or not easily chewed.

-The ambiguity of the song was present when it was originally played on the radio.
-In responses to requests from radio disc jockeys, listeners drew pictures that show a purple-colored "people eater".